slsa-framework/slsa/docs/spec/v1.0/verifying-artifacts.md

     Any unrecognized `ExternalParameters` SHOULD cause verification to fail.

 ![Threats covered by each step](/images/supply-chain-threats-build-verification.svg)

+Note: This section assumes that the provenance is in the recommended [provenance format](/provenance/v1).
+If it is not, then the verifier must perform equivalent checks on provenance fields that correspond to the ones referenced here.

 ### Step 1: Check SLSA Build level